-- be a U.S. citizen or eligible non-citizen; - be enrolled or accepted for enrollment in an eligible degree or certification program; - have a high school diploma or a General Education Development (GED) certification, or have completed a high school education in a homeschool setting approved by state law; - be making Satisfactory Academic Progress towards the completion of their degree program; - not be in default on any federal educational loan or have made satisfactory arrangements to repay the loan; - not owe a refund on a federal or state grant; - not have borrowed in excess of federal loan limits; - not have a drug conviction for an offense that occurred while receiving federal student aid (grants, loans, and work); - be registered with Selective Service, if required. - Not have a drug conviction for an offense that occurred while receiving federal student aid (grants, loans, and work).
+- be a U.S. citizen or eligible non-citizen; - be enrolled or accepted for enrollment in an eligible degree or certification program; - have a high school diploma or a General Education Development (GED) certification, or have completed a high school education in a home school setting that is recognized as a home school or private school under state law; - be making Satisfactory Academic Progress towards the completion of their degree program; - not be in default on any federal educational loan or have made satisfactory arrangements to repay the loan; - not owe a refund on a federal or state grant; - not have borrowed in excess of federal loan limits; - not have a drug conviction for an offense that occurred while receiving federal student aid (grants, loans, and work); - be registered with Selective Service, if required. - not have a drug conviction for an offense that occurred while receiving federal student aid (grants, loans, and work).

-FINANCIAL AID APPLICATION PROCEDURES Applicants for financial aid must:
+FINANCIAL AID APPLICATION PROCEDURES

+Applicants for financial aid must:

-- complete and submit a Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov beginning January 1, annually by March 1; - complete a Georgia HOPE and Tuition Equalization Grant Application, if applicable; Submit all required documents for verification, if selected.
+- complete and submit a Free Application for Federal Student Aid (FAFSA), available at www.fafsa.gov beginning January 1, annually by March 1; - submit all required documents for verification, if selected.